ziyul893/ece4180-programmable-power-supply/readme.md

 }
 ```
 ## Future Work
-Due to the scope of the project, we only made the power supply support 5, 9, 12, 15, 20V.
-In the future, we want to integrate some analog voltage regulator to the break out unit in order to enable to fine control, or the PPS (Programmable Power Supply).
-Ideally, we want the future work to have a 20mV increment step, therefore, the power supply become more accurate.
+Our power supply currently only supports 5, 9, 12, 15, 20V Fixed PDO output.
+In the future we plan to implement support for USB-PD PPS (Programmable Power Supply), which would allow us to output from 3.3V to 21V with 200mV resolution.
+This would also enable us to perform output current regulation from 0A to 5A with 50mA resolution.
+In this case, we would most likely replace the button with a Rotary Pulse Generator (RPG) or linear potentiometer to allow fine adjustments.